BestTimesToVisit.com Logo

 Metro (Mexico City)

-Mexico City's Metro is an extensive and incredibly affordable subway system that covers most of the sprawling metropolis.
-It's the fastest way to navigate the city, especially during rush hour, and a fantastic way to experience local life.
+Mexico City's metro is an extensive and incredibly affordable subway system that covers most of the sprawling capital.
+It's the fastest way to navigate the city, especially during rush hour, and connects to many major tourist attractions.

 Colectivos

-These are shared vans or small buses that operate on fixed routes, often serving areas not well-covered by public transport or acting as feeders to larger bus stations.
-They are a very common and economical way for locals to get around towns and between nearby communities.
+These are shared minivans or taxis that operate on fixed routes, often serving areas not covered by public buses or metro.
+They are a very common and economical way for locals to get around, especially in smaller towns and between adjacent cities.

-Cost:Varies by distance and demand, generally comparable to or slightly more than local taxis.
+Cost:Varies by city and demand, but generally competitive with or slightly more expensive than official taxis.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.